Sexuality and marital status of Jesus: Celibacy

 Mainstream Christian thinking typically assumes Jesus to have remained celibate and without a defined sexuality, living a pious life free from sins such as lust or fornication.

 Eunuchdom

 In the Gospel of Matthew 19:3–12, Jesus is reported to have referred to the behavior of eunuchs to illustrate a desirable approach to sexuality: "For there are some eunuchs, which were so born from their mother's womb: and there are some eunuchs, which were made eunuchs of men: and there be eunuchs, which have made themselves eunuchs for the kingdom of heaven's sake."
 The term "eunuch" normally referred to a castrated man.
 Several theologians and Bible commentators have interpreted this passage as indicating Jesus's support for complete celibacy.

-The early Christian writer Origen who was purported to have interpreted Jesus' words literally, was alleged to have castrated himself as an act of devotion.
+The early Christian writer Origen who was purported to have interpreted Jesus' words literally, was alleged by Eusebius to have castrated himself as an act of devotion.
 The early Church Father Tertullian wrote that Jesus himself lived as a "eunuch", likewise encouraged people to adopt this practice.